vicjor/aws-saa-c03/README.md

 This page contains notes primarily from Adrian Cantrill’s [AWS Solutions Architect - Associate (SAA-C03)](https://learn.cantrill.io/p/aws-certified-solutions-architect-associate-saa-c03).
 These notes should enable you to answer most, if not all, of the questions you may encounter in the exam.

-Notes have been copied from Notion, so pictures are still invalid.

 ### Additional Material: